phchma/phchma.github.io/index.md

 *Exploring Metallurgy through PHysics, CHemistry, and MAthematics*

-Professor of Metallurgical Engineering
-College of Materials Science and Engineering, Chongqing University
+Professor, College of Materials Science and Engineering, Chongqing University

 Email: jxu at cqu.edu.cn / xujian.metall at gmail.com (replace "at" with "@")